-08/30: the first lecture 09/04: group questionnaire due in class 09/13, 20, 27; 10/4, 25; 11/1, 8, 15, 29: home assignments due in class (assignments will be posted on the Blackboard one week ahead of the deadline or earlier) 10/11: midterm in class 10/23: title and abstract of the term paper due in class 12/04: term paper due in class 12/06: the last class 12/14: 90-min cumulative final for section 06 (3:30 class), starts at 9:00am, same classroom 12/19: 90-min cumulative final for section 05 (2:00 class), starts at 2:00pm, same classroom Honor Code The College Honor Code will be observed.
+- 08/20: the first lecture - 08/25: group formation questionnaire available in the end of this syllabus due by e-mail by 10pm.
+Existing groups submit one questionnaire, not one from each member. - 09/03, 09/10, 09/17, 09/24; 10/15, 10/22, 10/29: home assignment due on blackboard by the class time (assignments will be posted on the Blackboard a week ahead of the deadline.
+One representative from each working group uploads the finished homework to the same folder.) - 10/01: midterm exam on Blackboard during class time only - 10/08: title and abstract of the term paper due in class - 11/10: pdf of the paper due by 10pm to a designated folder on dropbox.
+Students should feel free to submit the paper any time before the deadline. - 11/12: the last class - 11/18, Wd: 2-hour cumulative final exam, 2:00-4:00pm, use blackboard to write the exam

+Honor Code The College Honor Code will be observed.
 In particular, it is not acceptable to copy homework answers from other groups or from any other sources.
 Term papers should be original and cite all sources of data and ideas.
+Online exams should be taken without using help from others.

-Topics (subject to change) (Number of chapters refer to Wooldridge's textbook, 6th ed., as the main source for this course.
-Other sources will supplement the textbook when preparing lectures but Wooldridge is the only required textbook.)
+Topics Number of chapters refer to Wooldridge's textbook, 6th ed., as the main source for this course.
+Other sources will supplement the textbook when preparing lectures but Wooldridge is the only required textbook.
+"HD#" refers to numbered handouts (lecture presentation slides) available on Blackboard.

 1. Nature of Econometrics and Economic Data (Ch.
-1)
+1, HD1)